tristanpwdennis/bactocap/README.md

 You should see the gatk and align repos are in the list.

 ### Data
 When the project is further advanced, the read data for the bactocap project will be available on sra, and I will include fastq-dump commands in the workflow that will enable download of the data.
-Right now, however, we will have to make do the cheapo way, so please put some trimmed read files of your own into the raw_reads directory.
+Right now, however, we will have to make do the cheapo way, so please put some trimmed read files of your own into the raw_reads subdirectory, located ```datasets/<dataset>/raw_reads``` - choose whichever is appropriate for your project.

 ### Running the workflow
 It's as simple as running